meuniv/NovaCub/source/scienceeverywhere.rst

 Pre-requisites
 ~~~~~~~~~~~~~

 What is a pre-requisite?
 It is an activity you should complete *before* the meeting!
 Here is a list of pre-requisites you should do to complete this Award.
 If you do not have time to complete it **before** the day of the activity, do not despair!
-You can alwasy send your work later to your instructor at the address listed above!
+You can always send your work later to your instructor at the address listed above!

 1. Requirement #1

-   A. Watch some of the Youtube videos listed below. (if your parents do not want you to watch videos, you use the alternate requirement "B"!)
+   A. Watch some of the Youtube videos listed below. (if your parents do not want you to watch videos, you can complete the alternate requirement "B"!)

       (1) Make a list of at least two questions or ideas from what you watched.
       (2) Discuss two of the questions or ideas with your counselor.